QuantEcon/lecture-source-py/source/rst/samuelson.rst

 We use the Samuelson multiplier-accelerator model as a vehicle for teaching how we can gradually add more features to the class

-We want to have a method in the class that automatically generates a simulation, either nonstochastic (:math:`\sigma=0`) or stochastic (:math:`\sigma > 0`)
+We want to have a method in the class that automatically generates a simulation, either non-stochastic (:math:`\sigma=0`) or stochastic (:math:`\sigma > 0`)

 We also show how to map the Samuelson model into a simple instance of the ``LinearStateSpace`` class described `here <https://lectures.quantecon.org/py/linear_models.html>`__

 We can use a ``LinearStateSpace`` instance to do various things that we did above with our homemade function and class

 Among other things, we show by example that the eigenvalues of the matrix :math:`A` that we use to form the instance of the ``LinearStateSpace`` class for the Samuelson model equal the roots of the characteristic polynomial :eq:`polynomial` for the Samuelson multiplier accelerator model